-Fresh Cherry Tart: A rustic crust topped with ricotta, cherries and spiced maple vanilla syrup.
+Fresh Cherry Tart: A simple rustic tart crust topped with ricotta, cherries and spiced maple vanilla syrup.
 A perfect way to showcase fresh ripe cherries.

 This cherry tart is my friend Ingrid’s creation. (you may have noticed that I have a lot of friends who are talented cooks.)
 Ingrid served this when I visited her at her home in Camden, Maine.
 The weekend was so special, but I struggled to find the right words to describe it.
 I’m way better at writing about food than vacations.
 The funny thing is that I realized that my tart description was a good metaphor for my weekend in Maine: bursting with natural beauty, a perfect balance of sweet and savory, festive, healthy, delicious, fresh, rustic, colorful, and even better than I thought it would be (and I thought it would be great!)